 5. Make Your Education a Reason to Cast You

-Your credits are important, but your theatre resume is going to be very one-dimensional if you do not record your education and training properly.
+Your credits are important, but your theater resume is going to be very one-dimensional if you do not record your education and training properly.
 This is not just your formal college education, but also any additional training: acting, dancing, singing, performance art, improv.
 Anything that shows how much care you take to develop yourself fully and comprehensively.

 If you have been on the stage longer than Hugh Jackman, just briefly mention your degree, school name, and graduation year.
 If you’re struggling for credits, you can elaborate a little on your education and training and extend your resume education section further!
 List your GPA, any school productions you have taken part in, achievements and awards.